 How to Teach Early Literacy Skills Using the Visual Discrimination Cards

 Like most visual discrimination activities, these cards require adult supervision at the very least, but the best circumstances allow for an adult to work directly with the child as the cards to require some reading.
-Some preschoolers like enjoy the challenge of just looking at the cards and trying to identify the different ladybug, but not every card is as simple as identifying which ladybug is different.
+Some preschoolers like enjoy the challenge of just looking at the cards and trying to identify the different ladybugs, but not every card is as simple as identifying which ladybug is different.
 In the photo above the question is, “Which ladybug is white with red flowers?”
 The photo below asks, “Which ladybug has zig-zag lines?”
 Don’t forget you can grab these visual discrimination cards at the end of this post!
 This set of visual discrimination cards come with 12 unique cards and questions to challenge your preschoolers.
 They require your preschooler to look closely at each ladybug and analyze, if you will, their differences while finding similarities, too.
 This is a good opportunity to slow down a little bit and talk with your preschooler.
 Use these cards to ask some questions that will elicit more than yes of no answers.
 Some other questions you could ask are:

 - What colors are the ladybugs?